 described for BL1 above.
 Therefore, it is affected by the

 In the default, unoptimised BL31 reset flow, on a warm boot a CPU is directed to the PSCI implementation via a platform defined mechanism.
 On a cold boot, the platform must place any secondary CPUs into a safe state while the primary CPU executes a modified BL31 initialization, as described below.

-In this configuration, when the CPU resets to BL31 there are no parameters that
+In this configuration, when the CPU resets to BL31 there should be no parameters

-can be passed in registers by previous boot stages.
-Instead, the platform code
+that can be passed in registers by previous boot stages.
+Instead, the platform

-in BL31 needs to know, or be able to determine, the location of the BL32 (if
+code in BL31 needs to know, or be able to determine, the location of the BL32

 Additionally, platform software is responsible for carrying out any security initialisation, for example programming a TrustZone address space controller.
 This might be done by the Trusted Boot Firmware or by platform code in BL31.